Joshuaamm7/Project4-Baron_OR_Drags/README.md

 ### Model

-Logistic Regression was used as the baseline classifier due to its simplicity and interpretability for binary classification.
+I choose to use Logistic Regression as the baseline classifier because of its simplicity and easy interpretability for binary classification.

 ### Performance